Micke Grove Zoo Conservation Priorities

 Micke Grove Zoo management staff strives to provide a conservation-oriented collection with an emphasis on species facing survival threats.
 Unfortunately, there are many once abundant wild animal populations now confronted with an array of challenges.
 Among the threats are habitat loss and degradation, subsistence hunting, environmental pollution and illegal poaching and trade … and there are many more.

 Zoo visitors not only see and learn about diverse wildlife, but they also have the opportunity to better appreciate them and better understand survival challenges that particular species face.
-Every Micke Grove Zoo educational program provides information as to how each of us can contribute to wildlife conservation and a to healthier planet for all living things.
+Every Micke Grove Zoo educational program provides information as to how each of us can contribute to wildlife conservation and to a healthier planet for all living things.

 As you learn more about the species at Micke Grove Zoo, click on the links to our partners in conservation.
 Supporting the work of these organizations is one way that you can make a positive difference for nature.